NatalieP-J/Mie/README.md

 - anything with test in the name is a temporary file
 - all output written to working directory, miefiles or to a subdirectory of /home/njones/Dropbox/Mie/NatalieResults
+- as prefix means this file creates all sky maps
+- _frankie suffix means this file utilizes frankie sky as light source, not a beam source from the galactic center.

 - addphase.pro contains the function addphase, which takes two arrays and two values by which to weight them